RoverVan/GSoC-Procedure/Procedure.md

 temporary add funtion var to fit the new funtion pointer

 optimize function for gaussian && add none censoring type optimization

+add function pointer to change the function by censoring type